General emergency

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Airlines may require proof of certain vaccinations to travel.
 Check requirements with individual airlines prior to travel.
-You must complete a Traveller Declaration form 96 hours before departure to and return from Maldives.
+You must complete a Traveller Declaration form within 96 hours before arrival in Maldives.
+The Airline may ask for a copy of this declaration.

 Tourists must have a confirmed booking at a registered tourist facility before entering Maldives.